linux-system-roles/tlog/README.md

 Role Variables
 --------------

-Configure session recording with SSSD, the preferred way of managing recorded users or groups:
+Configure session recording with SSSD, the preferred way of managing recorded users or groups.
+This causes the SSSD files provider to be enabled explicitly.

 - `tlog_use_sssd` (default: `yes`)